petarpmf/cqrs-example/README.md

 # Node.js RabbitMq example
-A simple example of implementing SQRS with NodeJs and RabbitMq
+A simple example of implementing CQRS with NodeJs and RabbitMq